-The roof of the library collapsed in December 1996.
+The roof of the library collapsed in a historic snowstorm December 1996.
 The process of recovering contents, condemning the portion of the collapsed building, working with architects and letting the bid out (twice) for the rebuilding took three and a half years.
 Because the eastern two-thirds of the building was utterly destroyed, the library for those years continued to function in the western remaining third of the building, in cramped, rearranged quarters, using the surviving circulating collection, one percent of the reference collection, and a few still-functioning computers.
 The balance of the library’s holdings, equipment, and surviving collection were housed, along with media services, in mobile homes, a Bremer Trust house, and stuffed into odd corners across campus.
 The new building, therefore, had to be completed in stages.
 Stage one was to rebuild the eastern portion, turning it into a three story library and a Student Entry and Advising Center (or SEAC) (became the Teaching and Learning Center in Fall 2010 after SEAC services moved to the new HSS building).
 That portion of the building was opened on March 10, 2000.
 The old eastern third of the building was then gutted and rebuilt into the media center that opened August 8, 2000.

 The new Haselwood Library was built after a major district-wide fundraising effort, and the Olympic College Haselwood Library opened on March 10, 2000 at a cost of $7.9 million.
 As the first new building in the college's revised Master Plan, the new structure offers over $1.5 million in new books, periodicals, media, and equipment that replace contents which were lost when the roof of the previous building collapsed in a major snowstorm.